Published: May 11, 2020 | Updated: October 14, 2020 | Posted by: Venus Zoleta | Credit Card

 If your current income and credit score aren’t good enough to qualify for a credit card, consider alternatives such as secured credit cards and prepaid cards.
 These cards allow cashless transactions like regular credit cards do.
 Approval is also easier plus it’s a great way to build a good credit history.

 No income documents are needed to get a secured credit card.
 Banks also don’t conduct credit checks for secured credit card applications.
-Instead, you’ll be required to open a savings or time deposit account with the issuing bank and make an upfront security deposit.
+Instead, you would need to open a savings or time deposit account with the issuing bank and make an upfront security deposit.
 This will serve as your collateral to the bank, which means when you miss your credit card payment, the unpaid amount will be deducted from your bank account.

 After a year of using your secured credit card responsibly, you may request the issuing bank to upgrade it to an unsecured one.